 “…as soon as crews replaced one critical stretch of pipe…a different water line broke and a pressure valve blew, prolonging the outages and warnings to boil water.

 The latest round of failures will have to be fixed before water can flow to the central Warm Springs area, where tribal government, a clinic and many businesses are based, according to KWSO, a radio station owned and operated by the Confederated Tribes of Warm Springs.
 Meanwhile, largely unused port-a-potties have lined the streets all month, braced for things to get worse.” – “After Long-Awaited Repairs, Even More Water Problems Arise In Warm Springs“, Oregon Public Broadcasting, June 20, 2019

-In partnership with the Confederated Tribes of Warm Springs, MRG Foundation is proud to present The Chúush Fund, which accepts contributions from foundations and individuals to directly benefit the Confederated Tribes of Warm Springs as they work to restore their access and infrastructure for clean water.
+In partnership with the Confederated Tribes of Warm Springs, Seeding Justice is proud to present The Chúush Fund, which accepts contributions from foundations and individuals to directly benefit the Confederated Tribes of Warm Springs as they work to restore their access and infrastructure for clean water.

 - Ford Family Foundation

 - Grantmakers of Oregon and Southwest Washington (GOSW)

 Some Frequently Asked Questions:

 How was The Chúush Fund established?
 The Chúush Fund was established in August of 2019 in response to the need for clean water at the Warm Springs Reservation at that time.
 It was approved by the Confederated Tribes of Warm Springs Tribal Council by resolution and a Memorandum of Understanding was signed between the Tribe and Seeding Justice.
 Seeding Justice transfers the total amount in the fund to the Tribe each month.